 - Light brown body with dark brown blotches.

 Part of the reason that the Philippine cobra is so dangerous is the venom that it releases.
 This venom can impact your respiratory function, causing paralysis as it stops the nerve signals from getting to the muscles.
 The venom is exclusively a neurotoxin, but you don’t have to even be bitten to suffer the consequences.
 This cobra is capable of spitting their venom nearly 10 feet away.

-If you’re bitten by a Philippine Cobra, you’ll quickly feel nausea, start to vomit, experience pain, and more.
+If a Philippine Cobra bites you, you’ll quickly feel nausea, start to vomit, experience pain, and more.
 It is important to seek out medical attention quickly because not being treated could lead to death as quickly as 30 minutes after the bite.
-Even though the actual risk of fatality depends on the particular snakes, you need to seek out medical attention as soon as the bite happens.
+Even though the actual risk of fatality depends on the particular snake, you need to seek medical attention as soon as the bite happens.

 Due to their highly toxic venom, Philippine cobras are dangerous to humans, but they don’t go out of the way to be aggressive.
-They only become aggressive with humans if they are provoked by threat or by being handled.
-They are not friendly, and they should not be kept as pets.View all 127 animals that start with P
+They only become aggressive with humans if they are provoked by threats or by being handled.
+They are not friendly, and they should not be kept as pets.View all 188 animals that start with P

 Philippine Cobra FAQs (Frequently Asked Questions)

 These snakes are primarily active during the day for hunting, tasting the air with their tongue to locate potential prey.

 This cobra bites, releasing enough venom to kill up to 20 in one dose.

 Is Philippine cobra deadliest?